sastutorials/sastutorials.github.io/tutorials/macros.md

 ### CALL SYMPUT and SYMGET

-The last two data step interfaces we are looking at are also the most frequently used, especially combined as one is the *reciprocal* of the other in bridging communications between a DATA step and the macro facility.
+The last two data step interfaces we are looking at are also the most frequently used, especially when combined, as one is the *reciprocal* of the other in "bridging communication" between a DATA step and the macro facility.

 Here's a schematic diagram of the relationship between CALL SYMPUT and SYMGET.

 ![symput and symget](../screenshots/07_macros/symget-symput.png)

+In short:
+* **CALL SYMPUT** turns an element created inside a DATA step into a *mcaro variable*;
+* **SYMGET** allows the application of a macro variable inside a DATA step.

+Let's see a practical example where two variables in a DATA step are first made into macro variables with *call symput*, and then are re-implemented into a second DATA step through *symget*.

 ```
 data renewables17_call_symput;